 Destination covered : New Delhi - Shirdi - New Delhi

-Shirdi yatra tourfrom other major cities of India such as Mumbai, Pune, Bangalore, Hyderabad and Chennai etc.
+The above tour program can be customized by air also.
+We offer Shirdi yatra tour from other major cities of India such as Mumbai, Pune, Bangalore, Hyderabad, and Chennai, etc.

-IMPORTANT PLACES TO VISIT :
+IMPORTANT PLACES TO VISIT IN SHIRDI

 The second level of Dwarkamai has a square stool made of stone, which Baba used for taking a bath.
 The main attraction of this place is the oil painting of Shri Sai Baba sitting in a carved wooden shrine.
 This level also has the grinding stone and the wooden vessel called Kolamba in which Baba used to keep the Bhiksha brought from the village.

 At a short distance lies Baba's CHAVADI.
-Baba used to sleep here every alternate DAY.
+Baba used to sleep here every alternate day.
 The Chavadi is divided into two parts.
 One part of the Chavadi has a large portrait of Baba along with a wooden bed and a white chair belonging to him.

 There is a cottage of Abdul Baba, an ardent devotee of Shri Sai Baba, in front of the Chavadi.
 The Lendi Baug was looked after by Abdul Baba.
-There are photos and various things which were handled by Sai Baba and Abdul Baba in the cottage.
+There are photos and various things that were handled by Sai Baba and Abdul Baba in the cottage.

 Some distance away is a Datta Mandir below an Audumbar tree.
-In the Mandir there is a statue of Datta built in marble stone.
-The statue of Datta was installed on 6th December, 1976.
-Just behind the Datta Mandir is a Samadhi of the horse, Shyamsundar which belonged to Baba and which used to bow to him.
+In the Mandir, there is a statue of Datta built in marble stone.
+The statue of Datta was installed on 6th December 1976.
+Just behind the Datta Mandir is a Samadhi of the horse, Shyamsundar, which belonged to Baba and which used to bow to him.

 Lendi Baug also has a well dug by Baba with the cooperation of his devotees.
-At the entrance of the Baug are the Samadhi's of ardent Sai devotees Tatya Kote Patil, Bhau Maharaj Kumbhar, Nanavalli and Abdul Baba.
+At the entrance of the Baug are the Samadhi's of ardent Sai devotees Tatya Kote Patil, Bhau Maharaj Kumbhar, Nanavalli, and Abdul Baba.

 This temple is situated on the main road.
-In front of this temple Baba was welcomed by Poojari Mhalsapati, of this temple, saying "Aao Sai", when Baba stepped in Shridi.
-In this temple there are icons of Khandoba, Banai and Mhalsai.
+In front of this temple, Baba was welcomed by Poojari Mhalsapati, of this temple, saying "Aao Sai", when Baba stepped in Shridi.
+In this temple, there are icons of Khandoba, Banai, and Mhalsai.